Ohlone: Culture

-Pre-Contact Lifestyle
+Pre-contact lifestyle

 The Ohlone inhabited fixed village locations, moving temporarily to gather seasonal foodstuffs like acorns and berries.
 The Ohlone people lived in Northern California from the northern tip of the San Francisco Peninsula down to northern region of Big Sur, and from the Pacific Ocean in the west to the Diablo Range in the east.
 Their vast region included the San Francisco Peninsula, Santa Clara Valley, Santa Cruz Mountains, Monterey Bay area, as well as present-day Alameda County, Contra Costa County and the Salinas Valley.
 Prior to Spanish contact, the Ohlone formed a complex association of approximately 50 different "nations or tribes" with about 50 to 500 members each, with an average of 200.
 Over 50 distinct Ohlone tribes and villages have been recorded.
 The Ohlone villages interacted through trade, intermarriage and ceremonial events, as well as some internecine conflict.
 Cultural arts included basket-weaving skills, seasonal ceremonial dancing events, female tattoos, ear and nose piercings, and other ornamentation.

 The Ohlone subsisted mainly as hunter-gatherers and in some ways harvesters.
 "A rough husbandry of the land was practiced, mainly by annually setting of fires to burn-off the old growth in order to get a better yield of seeds—or so the Ohlone told early explorers in San Mateo County."
 Their staple diet consisted of crushed acorns, nuts, grass seeds, and berries, although other vegetation, hunted and trapped game, fish and seafood (including mussels and abalone from the San Francisco Bay and Pacific Ocean), were also important to their diet.
 These food sources were abundant in earlier times and maintained by careful work, and through active management of all the natural resources at hand.
 Animals in their mild climate included the grizzly bear, elk (Cervus elaphus), pronghorn, and deer.
-The streams held salmon, perch, and stickleback.
+The streams held salmon, trout, steelhead, perch, and stickleback.
 Birds included plentiful ducks, geese, quail, great horned owls, red-shafted flickers, downy woodpeckers, goldfinches, and yellow-billed magpies.
 Waterfowl were the most important birds in the people's diet, which were captured with nets and decoys.
 The Chochenyo traditional narratives refer to ducks as food, and Juan Crespí observed in his journal that geese were stuffed and dried "to use as decoys in hunting others".